Wifasso.com

 Educator and Author

-Being an expert in Scripture, he wrote two Old Testament Books, one on the Book of Exodus and one on the Book of Ruth.
+Being an expert in Scripture, he wrote two books about Old Testament Books, one on the Book of Exodus and one on the Book of Ruth.
 These slender volumes were textbooks for those studying to be priests.
-A typical page consisted of a few lines of commentary at the top and an extended commentary on that snippet below.
+A typical page consisted of a few lines of Scripture at the top and an extended commentary on that snippet below.
 He also gave the all-important “Nihil Obstat” approval of the 1941 official Catholic version of the New Testament in American English.

 Bishop of Evansville